metoikos/metoikos/README.md

 ### Hi there 👋

+I am passionate about learning things and solving problems (also breaking stuff).
+I try to automate boring tasks with code.
+I have endless curiosity about life and the world around us.

 <!--
 **metoikos/metoikos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.